willnet/rspec-style-guide/README_EN.md

 end
 ```

-Can you tell immediately what attribute depends on the method 'Post#published?'? `update` is mainly used to set and slightly change the "the most used structure of the data being used" as the default value in FactoryGirl.
+Can you tell immediately what attribute depends on the method 'Post#published?'? `update` is mainly used to set and slightly change the "the most used structure of the data being used" as the default value in FactoryBot.

-As written in [Default values in FactoryGirl](#default-values-in-factorygirl), it is good to write default values randomly, without using update.
+As written in [Default values in FactoryBot](#default-values-in-factorybot), it is good to write default values randomly, without using update.

 ## Don't overwrite `let`